Updated November 2020

-Bullyid is an independent charity for people affected by crime or traumatic events who needed mental health support and legal knowledge to protect their rights in Indonesia.
-Our trained volunteer teams provide individual, independent, emotional and practical help to enable people to cope and recover from the effects of crime.
+Bullyid is an independent foundation for people affected by crime or traumatic events who needed mental health support and legal knowledge to protect their rights in Indonesia.
+Our trained volunteer teams, psychologists and lawyers provide individual, emotional and legal practical help to enable people to cope and recover from the effects of crime.

 Why will we hold your information and what we would do with it?